Blog

 • 100% correct calculation of your AQ score in the Mia Health app

 NB!
 You can also do a full maximum heart rate test on your own.
-We show you how on our max heart rate website.
+We show you how on our maximum heart rate website.

 After taking a VO2 max test with Mia Health, you will get both the correct fitness age and AQ score in the Mia Health app.